JFergen/Restaurant-Kiosk-Project/README.md

 To run: unit tests be in the: 'Restaurant-Kiosk-Project\front-end\customerApp>' directory

-Then run: firebase emulators:exec --only firestore 'npm test'
+Then run: firebase emulators: exec --only firestore 'npm test'

 the file for unit test are located under: 'Restaurant-Kiosk-Project\front-end\customerApp\__tests__>' the file is called App-test.js

-1.) open andriod studio to the app you want work on for example:C:\Users\Het Patel\Restaurant-Kiosk-Project\front-end\customerApp
+1.) open andriod studio to the app you want work on for example: C:\Users\Het Patel\Restaurant-Kiosk-Project\front-end\customerApp

     1.1) open your virtual device make sure it is running